Are you wondering when Canada will start selling over-the-counter (OTC) hearing aids?

 Will over-the-counter hearing aids be available in Canada?

-Plus, as with hearing aid financial assistance, the Canadian government would have to approve OTC hearing aids at both the federal and provincial level.
-So, even if Canada approved OTC hearing aids, access could vary depending on the province or territory you live in.
+It is likely Canada will approve OTC hearing aids in the future.
+As with hearing aid financial assistance, the Canadian government would have to approve OTC hearing aids at both the federal and provincial level.
+Access could vary depending on the province or territory you live in.

 The difference in hearing aid prices may tempt some Canadians to travel across the border to purchase OTC hearing aids.
 However, before taking that trip, you should carefully weigh the pros and cons—especially if you are buying hearing aids from a different country.